stevewpalmer/jcom/README.md

 This repository contains the source code for a simple console based operating system similar to those from the 1970s and 80s.
-It includes a basic shell interface, a text editor, a Comal compiler and interpreter and a Fortran compiler.
+It includes a basic shell interface, a simple spreadsheet, a text editor, a Comal compiler and interpreter and a Fortran compiler.
 Other features are being added over time.

 This is very much a personal project by one who grew up during the 1980s and for who my first experience with computers was via